andrewnicols/docs/docs/guides/javascript/index.md

 ## Tools

-We make use of a number of common and popular tools to ensure the quality of our code, and to improve the end-user experience.
+Moodle uses common and popular tools to ensure code quality, and to improve the end-user experience.

-Most of our Javascript tooling requires [NodeJS](tools-nodejs).
+Most of the Moodle JavaScript tooling requires [NodeJS](tools-nodejs).

 ### Grunt

-[Grunt] is a command-line tool used to compile Javascript, and CSS, and to validate and lint Javascript, CSS, Behat tests, and more.
+[Grunt] is a command-line tool used to compile JavaScript, and CSS, and to lint JavaScript, CSS, and Behat tests.

 :::{tip}
 Rather than running `grunt` on the entire Moodle source every time you make changes, you can use `grunt watch`